 Don’t Be Afraid of a Rooster

 There are plenty of reasons why you should have a rooster around.
 Here are some tips on choosing the perfect breed for your homestead.

 If you have kids, homeschooling is a great way to bring everything on your farm full-circle.
-Here are some tips on transitioning from public school to homeschool.

 Know How to Identify and Eliminate Garden Pests